Colin Braun: 2008–2011

 Braun assumed full-time duties in 2008 in the Camping World Truck Series, driving the No. 6 Con-way Ford F-150 with veteran crew chief Mike Beam.
-He earned three top-five and eight top-10 finishes, and won the Raybestos Rookie of the Year award.
+He earned three top-five and eight top-ten finishes, and won the Raybestos Rookie of the Year award.
 Braun became the sixth Roush Fenway Racing driver to claim the rookie title in the truck series.
 He also made five Nationwide Series starts including one top-five finish and two poles.

 After turning a lap of 177.441 mph on Thursday evening in qualifying to earn his first career Camping World Truck Series Pole award, Braun led the field to the green flag Friday night at Daytona International Speedway for the 2009 season opener.
-He led the first 10 laps of the race, fell as far back as 15th and with luck, in the end, Braun crossed the finish line in ninth place to score his ninth career top 10.
+He led the first 10 laps of the race, fell as far back as fifteenth and with luck, in the end, Braun crossed the finish line in ninth place to score his ninth career top-ten.
 On June 13, he scored his one and only career Truck Series win at Michigan.

-In 2010, Braun was promoted to the Nationwide Series, and Con-way would be his sponsor for 18 races.
+In 2010, Braun was promoted to the Nationwide Series, and Con-way would be his sponsor for eighteen races.
 However, by midseason, Braun was removed from the No. 16 car in certain races in which they did not have a sponsor, but returned to the No. 16 car in races when Con-way is the sponsor.
-Braun had a tough rookie year in the Nationwide Series, making 24 starts with 5 top 10s but also had 7 DNFs.
+Braun had a tough rookie year in the Nationwide Series, making 24 starts with five top-tens but also had seven DNFs.
 Braun was released by Roush on December 1 after Roush's Nationwide program turned its focus to getting sponsorship for Carl Edwards, Trevor Bayne, and Ricky Stenhouse Jr.

 Braun joined Robertson Racing in the American Le Mans Series for part of the 2011 season.
 Braun returned to NASCAR with Billy Ballew Motorsports, driving their No. 51 Ford at Michigan.